If you are staying up to date with all things Google and Google Ads, you might have heard of the mobile-first index.

 It’s easy as pie to flip a switch and have a mobile-friendly site that reflects your desktop site in an easier to use fashion.

 But in this case, easier isn’t better when your bottom line is at play with every single click.
-Giving sub-par experiences is a surefire way to waste money on AdWords.
+Giving sub-par experiences is a surefire way to waste money on Google Ads.

 With growing mobile traffic and importance placed on mobile optimization, focused and mobile-specific design is key.